-6. Information Provided to Relatives and Certain Individuals; Investigation
+C. Information Provided to Relatives and Certain Individuals

 When DFPS takes possession of a child under Tex.
 Fam.
-Code Chapter 262, DFPS shall provide information to each adult who DFPS is able to identify and locate and who is:
+Code Chapter 262, DFPS shall provide information in writing to each adult who DFPS is able to identify and locate and who is:

-- Related to the child within the third degree of consanguinity; - An adult relative of the alleged father if DFPS has a reasonable basis to believe the alleged father is the child's biological father; or

-- Identified as a potential relative or designated caregiver as defined by Tex.
+- Related to the child within the fourth degree of consanguinity; - An adult relative of the alleged father if DFPS has a reasonable basis to believe the alleged father is the child's biological father; or - Identified as a potential relative or designated caregiver as defined by Tex.
 Fam.
 Code § 264.751 on the proposed Child Placement Resources Form provided under Tex.
 Fam.
 Code § 261.307 and may provide information regarding an adult who DFPS determines has a long-standing and significant relationship with the child.
 Tex.
 Fam.
-Code § 262.1095(a). - The written notice must include, among other things: - notice that the child is in the state's custody; - o options available for participation in the care and placement and support of the family; - o options that may be lost if the individual fails to timely respond; and - o include the date, time, and location of the Status Hearing, if known.
+Code § 262.1095(a). - The written notice must include, among other things: - notice that the child is in the state's custody; - o options available for participation in the care and placement and support of the family, the methods by which the individual may exercise those options, and any requirements the individual must satisfy to exercise those options, including the requirement that the individual be evaluated by the DFPS under Tex.
+Fam.
+Code § 262.114 before the individual may serve as a substitute caregiver; and the deadlines before which the individual must respond to exercise those options: - o options that may be lost if the individual fails to timely respond; - o the date, time, and location of the Status Hearing, if applicable; and - o information regarding the procedures and timeline for a suit affecting the parent-child relationship.
 Tex.
 Fam.
 Code § 262.1095(b).